Definition, benefits, examples, and how it works

-Potential challenges with programmatic advertising include commoditization, transparency and a steep learning curve.
-Despite the potential challenges, brands that don’t adopt to programmatic advertising strategies may be missing out on the benefits of efficiency, reach, transparency and accountability.
+Potential challenges with programmatic advertisng include commoditization, transparency, and a steep learning curve.
+Despite the potential challenges, brands that don’t adopt to programmatic advertising strategies may be missing out on the benefits of efficiency, reach, transparency, and accountability.

 As with other forms of media, programmatic is commoditized.
 Everyone is playing in the same space and some types of ad supply may be scarce.
 With the growing popularity of Programmatic Guaranteed, an increasing amount of non-commoditized inventory is becoming available to advertisers programmatically.

-A demand side platform (DSP) is programmatic software for advertisers.
-A DSP helps facilitate media buying from numerous publishers through SSPs, ad exchanges, ad networks and direct integrations.
+A demand-side platform (DSP) is programmatic software for advertisers.
+A DSP helps facilitate media buying from numerous publishers through SSPs, ad exchanges, ad networks, and direct integrations.
 DSPs help brands and agencies (the demand side) determine which impressions to buy and at what price (the supply side).
-Advertisers can select audiences based on demographics, shopping patterns, browsing behaviour and many other signals.
+Advertisers can select audiences based on demographics, shopping patterns, browsing behavior, and many other signals.